sifaka-ai/sifaka/README.md

 #### Advanced Chain Creation

-For more control and customization, use the factory functions or create chains with specialized components:
+For more control and customization, use the factory functions:

 ```python
 from sifaka.chain import create_simple_chain, create_backoff_chain